blocknetdx/documentation/docs/blockdx/trading.md

 	If you hover your mouse over the `?` symbol in this section, you'll see a chart of every possible status an order can have.
 The current status is displayed in the *Status* column on the right.
-Here is the list of every possible status of an order:
+Here is the list of every possible status an order can have:

 	![Order Status Table](/img/blockdx/order-status-table.png)